Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "‘Horse, the day you get bored of exercise will be marked in my calendar for sure," Costello told him.

 "Oh no, it was too light, you see.
-I miss my grav plating…"
+I miss my grav plating..."

 Some things couldn’t *ever* change, thank God.